sandialabs/seat-qgis-plugin/docs/src/modules/acoustics.rst

 by combining a probability weighted acoustic field derived from individual Paracousti simulation NetCDF files; and a species auditory threshold.
 SEAT can determine the likelihood of a species being impacted by using probability of occurrence or species density maps.
-Additionally, with the inclusion of a risk layer, the impacts on specific regions of interest can be evaluated, such as within breeding grounds or in different vegetation.
+Additionally, with the inclusion of a Area of Interest, the impacts on specific regions of interest can be evaluated, such as within breeding grounds or in different vegetation.
 Two different analyses are carried out for the acoustics calculations: probabilistic and non-probabilistic.
 The probabilistic calculation uses the probabilities file to determine the 24-hour signal for SEL weighted by the probabilities file.
 For SPL, a probability weighted single is calculated.